paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 **(g) Enforcement Actions.—**

-(1) **Types of enforcement actions.—** — The Secretary may take enforcement action against an eligible State, as defined in subsection (e), that does not comply with Federal law with respect to the safety of the public transportation system, including—
+(1) **Types of enforcement actions.—** — The Secretary may take enforcement action against a recipient that does not comply with Federal law with respect to the safety of the public transportation system, including—

   (A) issuing directives;

   (B) requiring more frequent oversight of the recipient by a State safety oversight agency or the Secretary;

-  (C) imposing more frequent reporting requirements; and
+  (C) imposing more frequent reporting requirements;

-  (D) requiring that any Federal financial assistance provided under this chapter be spent on correcting safety deficiencies identified by the Secretary or the State safety oversight agency before such funds are spent on other projects.
+  (D) requiring that any Federal financial assistance provided under this chapter be spent on correcting safety deficiencies identified by the Secretary or the State safety oversight agency before such funds are spent on other projects; and

+  (E) withholding not more than 25 percent of financial assistance under section 5307.

 (2) **Use or withholding of funds.—**

-  (A) *In general.—* — The Secretary may require the use of funds in accordance with paragraph (1)(D) only if the Secretary finds that a recipient is engaged in a pattern or practice of serious safety violations or has otherwise refused to comply with Federal law relating to the safety of the public transportation system.
+  (A) *In general.—* — The Secretary may require the use of funds or withhold funds in accordance with paragraph (1)(D) or (1)(E) only if the Secretary finds that a recipient is engaged in a pattern or practice of serious safety violations or has otherwise refused to comply with Federal law relating to the safety of the public transportation system.

   (B) *Notice.—* — Before withholding funds from a recipient, the Secretary shall provide to the recipient—